New insights on low-mass dark matter subhalo tidal tracks via numerical simulations: Simulations

 \section{Simulations}

 We perform simulations of a single DM subhalo, modelled as an $N$-body system, and study its dynamical evolution as it orbits within an analytically defined, temporally varying potential resembling that of the MW, using the DASH code \citep{Ogiya2019}.
-Full details can be found in Section 2 of \citetalias{2023MNRAS.518...93A}.
+The mass and concentration of the host halo grow up, respectively, to $10^{12} \mathrm{M_\odot}$ and nearly $10$ at present time, and the scale radius of the stellar disk at $z=0$ is $2.5$ kpc.
+Full details can be found in Section 2 and Figure 1 of \citetalias{2023MNRAS.518...93A}.
 While in that work we considered both MW DM-only hosts and MW potentials including baryonic components -- stars, gas and bulge --, this study focuses solely on the latter, more realistic scenario.
 We recall that we do not incorporate actual baryonic feedback in our simulations but time-evolving disc-like and bulge-like mass distributions in addition to the DM halo.
 Our subhaloes are always completely dark, i.e. devoid of baryons, as their masses are below the minimum expected for them to host baryons inside \citep{2015MNRAS.448.2941S, 2016MNRAS.456...85S, 2025ApJ...983L..23N}.
 More precisely, our default subhalo mass is a million solar masses, although our results can be easily extrapolated to smaller masses.
 Indeed, we decide not to vary the initial subhalo mass in the present work, since (normalised) results are independent of $m_\mathrm{sub}$ when the ratio with respect to the mass of the host is small enough (i.e. $<1/1000$ if the host is DM-only, and $<1/10000$ if baryons are considered) for both self-friction and dynamical friction to become negligible, as it is the case~\citep[][\citetalias{2023MNRAS.518...93A}]{vandenBosch2018_analytic,Ogiya2019, 2020MNRAS.495.4496M}.
 This eases making predictions for subhalo masses spanning many orders of magnitude, down to the smallest ones, with Earth masses or lower in CDM.

 Our initial subhalo density profile is defined by the generalised NFW parametrisation \citep{1996MNRAS.278..488Z, Navarro1997, 2006ApJ...641..647K},

 where $ \rho_\mathrm{s}$ is the scale density, $ r_\mathrm{s}$ is the scale radius of the halo, $\alpha = 1$, $\beta = 3$, and $\gamma$, the inner slope, is either $1$ for an NFW or $1.5$ for a prompt cusp.
 The DM within our host halo follows an NFW DM profile as well, with a total mass of $10^{12} \mathrm{M_\odot}$.